 About the Author

 W. Gary Sitton received his bachelor’s and master’s degrees from California State University, Chico where he now teaches.
-His 2014 spring class was the catalyst that led Gary to write the book, Fire Up Your Startup and Keep It Up.
 He received his Ph.D. in computer science from University of Alberta.
 Sitton is also a member of a number of local boards including the Gateway Science Museum.